sg-tarek/Python/README.md

 <h3> Data sets </h3>

-<h4> Screening Tool </h4>
-Since 2015, the Danish Agency for Labour Market and Recruitment (STAR) has used a profile clarification tool on job seekers in order to help the unemployed return to the labor market.
-The tool assesses the citizen’s risk of long-term unemployment.
-I present how STAR can remove potential discriminatory features by introducing a Random Forest model where origin does not have significant importance.
-The recommendation to STAR is based on an analysis of a range of models, all which can be found in the data set.

 <h4> Generate fake trump tweets </h4>

 By using the power of transformers, in this case a GPT-2 transformer, I show how to analyze trump tweets and generate [fake] tweets.
 The power of transformers is astonishing and the boundaries are being pushed every year.
 Especially now with the lunch of GPT-3 in 2020 which have shown remarkable results.